smu095/presentations/mcmc-pymc3-101/README.md

 ```

 ## Setup
 This repo assumes that you have installed the [Anaconda distribution](https://www.anaconda.com/distribution/).
-To create a conda environment with all the necessary dependencies, type the following commands into the terminal:
+To create and activate a conda environment with all the necessary dependencies, type the following commands into the terminal:

 ```bash
 $ conda env create -f environment.yml